williamjuan027/angular-animations-explorer/assets/post-content/advanced/sequence/sequence.content.md

 ## Stagger Animations

 Unlike the previous 2 functions, `stagger` is applied to the animated elements.
 This is usually used in conjunction with the `query` function to find inner elements within a parent/container element and applying animation to each of the child individually.
-What makes `stagger` unique is that it takes in an additional parameter timing to specify the delay for the animation’s execution for each element creating a cascading effect.
+What makes `stagger` unique is that it takes in an additional parameter timing to specify the delay for the animation's execution for each element creating a cascading effect.

 With `stagger`, the animation will be applied in the order of the element queried.
 This usually results in a staggering effect from the top down.
 We can easily reverse this order by passing in a negative value to the `timing` parameter resulting in the animation staggered starting from the last element and making its way up.